peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* The difference of the two objects.
+* The difference between the two numbers, that is, this arbitrary-precision decimal floating-point number minus a 32-bit signed integer.

 ### Multiply
     public EDecimal Multiply​(int intValue)